Future state concept for the scheduling tool.

 Error message comparison showing original version (left) and first iteration (right).

-The audit showed that our error messages didn’t help.
+The audit showed our error messages didn't help.
 They'd tell experts something was wrong but not how to fix it.
 Like "Your hours don't meet requirements"—okay, but what requirements?
 What should I change?

-I pushed for a different approach: error messages should actually help people solve the problem, not just point it out.
+I pushed for a different approach: error messages should help people solve the problem, not just point it out.

 Working spreadsheet documenting error message audit and revisions.